-Academic Tutoring Services:
+1. Academic Tutoring Services

-Word of mouth is an excellent way to get your name out there, or there are sites like Thumbtack and Wyzant that can help you to market your services to interested parties.
 Or check out platforms like VIPKID and Cambly and become an ESL tutor.
 If specializing in one particular subject or topic doesn’t sound appealing, helping kids prepare for their SATs or ACTs can also be a lucrative option.

 If you are multilingual, you can capitalize on your skills as a work-from-home translator.
 Ad agencies, publishers, website content developers, and many others can benefit from the services of a Translator to convert text from one language to another.
 While it is true that there are free tools like Google Translate, it does not always interpret the finer points of each language like a fluent speaker would.

 When developers are building new websites, Q&A testing is an integral part of the process.
 But the act of reading through the site, testing forms, checking links, etc. can be very time-consuming.
 That is why some developers outsource that task to others, and since it is web-based work, it can translate to the perfect work-from-home gig.
-If this sounds interesting or fun to you, check out UserTesting and UTest for possible opportunities.
+If this sounds interesting or fun to you, check out User Interviews and UTest for possible opportunities.

-Social Community Manager:
+6. Social Community Manager

-Freelance writers, content developers, editors, and proofreaders may be some of the most popular non-customer service jobs available for remote workers.
+Freelance writers, content developers, editors, and proofreaders maybe some of the most popular non-customer service jobs available for remote workers.
 There are dozens of sites that hire for this, like Freelancer, Upwork, BloggingPro, Problogger, ProofreadingPal, Gramlee, and much more.

-Grab Bag of Remote Jobs:
+8. Grab Bag of Remote Jobs

 If none of these ideas appeal to you, you might want to think about the dozens of freelance opportunities available.
 Sites like Upwork, Freelancer, and Fiverr allow you to submit a proposal to your potential employer for any job that interests you.
 You can also search for a host of traditional and non-traditional work-at-home roles via remote-focused job boards like We Work Remotely or FlexJobs.